Member of Royal Navy personnel dies after helicopter ditches into Channel

 A member of Royal Navy personnel has died after a helicopter ditched in the Channel during a night-flying exercise.

+There were three crew members on board at the time of the incident and two of them were rescued and taken to hospital, the Ministry of Defence said.

-The Royal Navy said the Merlin helicopter crashed off the coast of Dorset on Wednesday night during the training exercise with the HMS Queen Elizabeth aircraft carrier.
+The Merlin helicopter crashed off the coast of Dorset on Wednesday night during the training exercise with the HMS Queen Elizabeth aircraft carrier, according to the Royal Navy.

 An investigation into the cause of the incident is taking place.